Using a Growth Mindset to Lead Change Management

 She explained the importance of celebrating small victories and measuring goals in terms of growth, instead of pass/fail.
 This growth mindset is backed by the data of decades of studies.
 People who are recognized for the value of their work over their natural abilities are more likely to work harder and commit to improvement.

 In the spirit of approaching business transformation with a growth mindset, I wanted to share a couple of things to look out for this planning season:

 In a study by Carol Dweck and her team, it was found that whether an organization believed they were either a) limited by the innate skills of their employees, or b) they had a workforce that enjoyed challenges and strived to learn – there was consensus throughout the organization.

 Employees from growth-mindset companies are more engaged, innovative, collaborative, and committed to skill development.
 This is the kind of team you need for business transformation.

 The best way to set the course for motivation and buy-in is to make sure your senior-most leadership is publicly invested.
 Morale moves from the top-down, so you need executives who lead by example.

 Empathetic leaders maintain optimism but balance that positivity with driving urgency.
 (There’s a great HBR article about this.)

 Leaders who are patient remain realistic and open to recognizing change over time.
-Celebrating success of small improvements gives those with a growth mindset a way to realize the efforts of their hard work and crave more.
+Celebrating the success of small improvements gives those with a growth mindset a way to realize the efforts of their hard work and crave more.

 Patience also sets the pace for transformation – slow and steady.
 Change doesn’t happen overnight, but with the right perspective, you can develop an eye for gradual change – over last week, last month, or last year.